401k Plan Services

 - Overview and documentation, at least annually, regarding the selection of the investment options offered to plan participants and management of the models so that plan sponsor may fulfill its fiduciary responsibility (and therefore its legal liability) regarding the sponsor’s engagement of the manager and continued engagement of the manager.

 If you are a Plan Sponsor with 401(k) plan assets between $1 million and $75 million, contact Triton Financial to discuss a complimentary 401k Plan Diagnostic Review.
-Call (508) 480.8383 or via email using the form below:
+Call (508) 480.8383 or via email using the form on our contact page.

 Listen to Bob live on his weekly radio show every Wednesday at 10:00 a.m. on WCRN AM 830.